Beardsel History, Family Crest & Coats of Arms

 Early History of the Beardsel family

-Another 87 words (6 lines of text) are included under the topic Early Beardsel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beardsel research.
+Another 44 words (3 lines of text) are included under the topic Early Beardsel History in all our PDF Extended History products and printed products wherever possible.

 Beardsel Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Beardmore, Beardsmore, Berdmore, Berdsmore, Birdmore, Beedsmore and many more.

 Early Notables of the Beardsel family (pre 1700)